M17-Project/M17_spec/pages/02.part-1/04.data-link-layer/docs.md

 #### Packet Format

-M17 packet mode can transmit up to 798 bytes of payload data.
-It acheives a base throughput of 5kbps, and a net throughput of about 4.7kbps for the largest data payload, and over 3kbps for 100-byte payloads.
-(Net throughput takes into account preamble and link setup overhead.)
+M17 packet mode can transmit up to 798 bytes of payload data within one transmission.
+It acheives a base throughput of 5 kbps, and a net throughput of about 4.7 kbps for the largest data payload, and over 3 kbps for 100-byte payloads. [^1]
+[^1]: Net throughput takes into account preamble and link setup overhead.

 The packet superframe consists of 798 payload data bytes and a 2-byte CCITT CRC-16 checksum.